digitalspring/whitepaper/whitepaper.md

 alone is incompatible with almost all approaches presented in the aforementioned papers and forces us to follow a different, new approach.

-Following the above considerations, our approach separates between two
+Following the above considerations, Digital Spring's approach separates between two phases:
-phases:

 ### The idle phase